Ed94/gencpp/docs/Parser_Algo.md

 ## `parse_function_after_name`

-This is needed as a function defintion is not easily resolvable early on, as such this function handles resolving a function after its been made ceratin that the type of declaration or definition is indeed for a function signature.
+This is needed as a function definition is not easily resolvable early on, as such this function handles resolving a function after its been made ceratin that the type of declaration or definition is indeed for a function signature.

 By the point this function is called the following are known : export module flag, attributes, specifiers, return type, & name